X-rayLaser/Signal_generator/README.md

     q

-  Now you got a wav file containing binaural beats with 4 herz.
+  Now you got a file binaural.wav containing binaural beats with 4 herz.